€57,48 €47,50 excl. VAT

 Clinical features

 Onset of symptoms can be anywhere between 4 and 19 months of age for affected dogs.
-These symptoms include limb tremors, a stiff gait, ‘bunny-hopping’, hypermetria (overreach of the limbs while stepping) and difficulty navigating stairs or getting up.
-This can ultimately lead to an inability to walk.
-Affected dogs may also have an absent menace response.
-Due to the progressive and severe nature of the disease, euthanasia may be required within the first few years of life.
+These include limb tremors, a stiff gait, a 'bunny-hopping' gait, hypermetria (overreaching of the limbs while stepping), and difficulty navigating stairs or rising from a resting position.
+This may eventually result in complete loss of mobility.
+Affected dogs may also lack a menace response.
+Due to the disease's progressive and severe nature, affected dogs are often euthanized within the first few years of life.

 Additional information